-15. If the permittee or the permittee's contractors discover any previously unknown historic or archaeological remains while accomplishing the activity authorized by PGP, GPC shall be immediately notified.
+15. If the permittee or the permittee's contractors discover any previously unknown historic or archaeological remains (including human remains) while accomplishing the activity authorized by PGP, GPC shall be immediately notified.
 Within 24 hours of permittee notification, GPC shall notify the Corps to determine requirements for further action.